Global Health Outreach Projects

 What are the Global Health Outreach Projects?

 McGill Global Health Outreach Projects provide opportunities for McGill undergraduate and graduate students to learn about global health through a variety of media, journalism and publishing initiatives.
-Selected students will have the unique opportunity to spearhead publications within McGill Global Health Programs (GHP) - including the McGill Journal of Global Health and the McGill Perspectives on Global Health blog - or carry out a Pulitzer Center Reporting Fellowship.
+Selected students will have the unique opportunity to spearhead publications within McGill Global Health Programs (GHP) - including the McGill Journal of Global Health and the McGill Perspectives on Global Health blog.
 Selected individuals will receive funding and will benefit from a variety of training and networking opportunities organized by GHP throughout the academic year, including GHP’s annual Global Health Night and other opportunities.

 What kinds of students are selected?